Yelich ties career high with 5 hits in Brewers' 7-3 win - Philly

+"It could be a fun year for the middle of the order," Shaw said.
+"Tonight's special; 2-3-4 get on, what, 10 times?
+Yelich with five hits.
+His bat-to-ball skills are unbelievable.
+He finds a way to get the barrel to the ball every single time no matter the count.
+He's fun to watch."

-The Brewers acquired Yelich in a January trade with Miami and signed Cain to an $80 million, five-year contract during free agency, bolstering their outfield with a pair of bold moves.
+The Brewers bolstered their outfield when they acquired Yelich in a January trade with Miami and signed Cain to an $80 million, five-year contract during free agency.

+Yelich matched the career high he set when he had five hits for the Marlins against Philadelphia on Oct.
+3, 2015.

+"Anytime you do that there's always a little luck involved," he said.
+"There's some ground balls that just missed some people's gloves and they find some grass out there, but it's a good feeling.
+You get on base in front of the big guys, with Lo Cain, and start putting pressure on the other team every time you get out there and usually good things happen when you do that."

 Yelich had his first three hits off Luis Perdomo (0-1), including a single in the first, a single in the third and an RBI double in the fourth.
 He then singled off Robbie Erlin in the sixth and added an RBI single in the eighth to chase Erlin, who missed all of 2017 while rehabbing from reconstructive elbow surgery.